 Along with business-related subjects, students will explore advance applied design techniques, identifying, assessing and developing pertinent design concepts, through the usage of professional software.

-A graduate degree in Design Management is essential in order to pursue a professional career as: creative director, brand manager, design researcher, design department managers, etc
+A graduate degree in Design Management is essential to pursue a professional career as creative director, brand manager, design researcher, design department managers, etc.

 The Master Course in Event Management helps students develop the tools and business skills in law, finance, human resources and marketing that are pertinent to the events industry.